 Unfortunately, the FDA has acknowledged over 542 deaths related to Pradaxa, a number greater than all other drugs that are currently being monitored.
 Although bleeding is a core concern among those filing lawsuits, the medication may also cause heartburn, nausea, vomiting, abdominal pain or discomfort, GERD and gastrointestinal ulcers.
 Those who have also suffered from these complications may be entitled to file a Georgia Pradaxa lawsuit and should consider seeking legal counsel from an experienced attorney.

 A preliminary hearing was held on October 3, 2012 to determine how pending Pradaxa lawsuits will be handled and distributed.
 However, the cases have since been consolidated into a single court for the sake of efficiency due to the large number of pending cases.
 In the current order, five bellwether trials have been scheduled to begin in August, September and November 2014 and two to be held in January and February 2015.

 These trials will present an opportunity for both parties to predict and gauge how future cases may pan out.
 In many instances, if either side feels that evidence is not strong enough to win subsequent cases, the party may considering settling outside the court to avoid the risk of losing additional cases in the future.

 Considering Filing a Georgia Pradaxa Lawsuit?

 Have you or someone you love suffered from health complications or severe bleeding while taking Pradaxa?
 You may be entitled to file a Georgia Pradaxa lawsuit and seek compensation for your injuries.
-At the Georgia Injury Attorney Group, we will review your case and determine if you are eligible to pursue a claim.
+At Attorney Group for Georgia, we will review your case and determine if you are eligible to pursue a claim.
 We will connect you with experienced attorneys who will assist you in filing your Georgia Pradaxa lawsuit and work to help you seek the compensation to which you may be entitled.